awslabs/idf-modules/modules/replication/dockerimage-replication/README.md

 - `<eks-version>.yaml` - the version override support for your cluster

 There should be at least two (2) datafiles:
- - the `default.yaml` that has all the relative info (as prvided by the idf repository)
+ - the `default.yaml` that has all the relative info (as provided by the idf repository)
  - the version yaml (ex `1.29.yaml`) that has the proper version updates to match your EKS version

 #### Manifest Example declaration